 Club boats were split between boathouses at Riverplace Marina and Oaks Park starting in 1998.
 In December 2004, Station L moved to the new Portland Boathouse on the east bank of the Willamette River near the Hawthorne Bridge.
 The new boathouse is only about five hundred meters north of the original 1973 Station L site.

-In the twelve years since our move to Portland Boathouse, Station L has solidified its place as the largest masters rowing club in Oregon.
+In the thirteen years since our move to Portland Boathouse, Station L has solidified its place as the largest masters rowing club in Oregon.
 Our professional coaching staff has grown to a team of ten experienced and dedicated individuals.
 Our members attend many regional and national races every year and we have the most active Learn to Row program in Oregon.

 Station L founded Row for the Cure in 1994 and in 2013 celebrated the 20th edition of this fundraising regatta.
 With our neighbors Rose City Rowing Club, we co-host the Portland Fall Classic.
 Since 2007, the PFC has attracted thousands of the best junior, college and masters rowers in the Northwest to Portland on the last Sunday in October.

 In 2015 we welcomed the members of Portland Women’s Rowing, as our two clubs joined forces with the continuing goal of providing a wide range of rowing opportunities for our members.

 Looking beyond 2018, we are working with many other organizations on the Portland River Center, a future home for a variety of river-based activities and educational programs.